paulbright/Git-Commands/scenarios/scenario_10_create_local_repo.md

 # Create Local Repository
-This scenario describe how to create a new local git repository from scratch.
-The scenario starts by using basic bash commands to determine the current directory structure and then how to create a new local git repository.
-The scenario further describe how to list the files and directories within the local git repository.
+This scenario describes how to create a new local git repository from scratch.
+The scenario starts by using basic bash commands to determine the current directory structure and then the creation of a new local git repository.
+The scenario further describes how to list the files and directories within the local git repository.

 ## Git Command
 The following git command is used to create a local git repository.

-**EXECUTE:**
+***EXECUTE:***

 ```bash
 $ git init [repo name]